 - On your official high school transcript (if your school includes test scores on transcripts)

-- If you’ve taken a test multiple times, submit all of the results; and you should not convert, superscore, or recalculate your self-reported scores in any fashion.
+- If you’ve taken a test multiple times, please submit all of the results.
+You should not convert, superscore, or recalculate your self-reported scores in any fashion.

 Next Steps: Making it Official